 You will want to make sure you have a larger area to transfer the plant to once the seeds start to sprout for pumpkin seeds.
 These are easy seeds to plant because you can put them in little plastic cups with some soil or even in a Ziploc bag with a damp paper towel.
 These seeds will sprout quickly, so make sure you can a place ready to plant them outside.

 Kids LOVE decorating pumpkins.
 However, to have a full pumpkin garden for your kids, these need to be planted in late May or early June.
 This could be a fun “pay it forward” project for the kids exiting your class to the new ones coming in.

-Planting peas can be done either in a cup with soil or with the plastic bag method.
+Planting these pea seeds can be done either in a cup with soil or with the plastic bag method.
 Peas grow best in an area with lots of sunlight and take a little over a couple of months to mature entirely.
 Unlike some of our other plants, you will need a trellis as these fast-growing seeds mature.
 Keep your soil moist and prepare a great recipe for all the peas you will get from these plants.

 Watercress is super easy to grow and does really well growing in an empty and cleaned eggshell vehicle.
 This plant can stay indoors and doesn’t have to be transplanted to a different outdoor location.
 Also, this plant can be grown at any time of the year!
 Kids will love harvesting this yummy plant.
 You can make so many different things with watercress, and this vegetable has lots of nutrients.

 Lettuce is one of those super versatile vegetables and great for planting in pots in the classroom.
 With grow light or adequate sunlight, children can plant these seeds in the spring or the winter.
 Just about any lettuce can be grown indoors, but certain ones sometimes do better than others.
 For example, Tom Thumb, Romain, and Crisp Head are some good types that grow well indoors.
 These vegetable seeds need to be kept nice and cool within your indoor gardens.